New England Verdicts

 Wrongful Death; Health Law – Nursing Home; Nursing Homes – Abuse or Neglect

 Saba Wiggins, as Personal Representative of the Estate of Lillie Austin v.
-Radius Management Services II, Inc. and Goddard House Skilled Nursing & Rehabilitation Center, No. 1284CV04196
+Radius Management Services II, Inc. and Goddard House Skilled Nursing & Rehabilitation Center,

 April 18, 2017